-Morningside College reserves the right to contact a student's parents/guardians if he or she violates College policies.
-This includes, but is not limited to conduct violations as outlined in the Morningside College Student Handbook, as well as if it is determined that a student has compromised his or her own health, safety or security or that of the greater campus community.
+Morningside University reserves the right to contact a student's parents/guardians if they violate University policies.
+This includes, but is not limited to conduct violations as outlined in the Morningside University Student Handbook, as well as if it is determined that a student has compromised their own health, safety or security or that of the greater campus community.
 For further information regarding Parental Notification, please contact the Dean of Students.